melrohde/CA_RiparianGDE/README.md

  ```
  ## Supervised Classification

+A supervised classification was performed to refine the vegetation polygons and identify pixels dominated by tree crowns versus bare ground.
+Classifying tree crowns in Sentinel-2 imagery provides three main benefits: 1) eliminates the likelihood that dead trees from the 2012-2016 drought are included in the analyses; 2) removes the adverse impacts of soil reflectance on NDVI (11) given the range of landscapes of the study vegetation types used in this study across California (e.g., deserts, coastal wetlands, agricultural land, urban) and relative differences in vegetation density across hydrological regions; and 3) can minimize NDVI inflation by selecting pixels dominated with vegetation crown in case deeper groundwater levels have caused opportunistic invasive species (e.g., Arundo donax, Tamarix spp.) to outcompete native vegetation under degraded ecosystem conditions (12–14).

-Create a cloud-free, composite image of the growing season (April - September) by removing images with clouds and taking the median value of each pixel.
+The supervised classification was performed on a cloud-free, composite image of the 2018 growing season (April - September) by removing images with clouds and taking the median values of each pixel.

   ```<javascript>
  function maskS2clouds(image) {
    var qa = image.select('QA60');